lharkness/TaskGenerator/readme.md

 Javascript to the console if not.
 If any validation fails the failure will be reported on the console.

 ### Notes
-This code does not currently upload to S3.

 ![overview](exerciseCreation.png)